jkzorz/jkzorz.github.io/_posts/2019-07-02-Indicator-species-analysis.md

 Indicator species are:

 <b> <i>"A species whose status provides information on the overall condition of the ecosystem and of other species in that ecosystem.
-They reflect the quality and changes in environmental conditions as well as aspects of community composition." </b> United Nations Environment Programme (1996)</i>
+They reflect the quality and changes in environmental conditions as well as aspects of community composition." </i></b> <i>  - United Nations Environment Programme (1996)</i>